What is Preeclampsia

 - Family history of preeclampsia (Mother or sister)

 - Women with certain medical conditions: gestational diabetes, type I diabetes, lupus, renal disease, thrombophilias

-- New husband
+- New partner

 History of Prior Preeclampsia